Zaratti/BigGAN-Capstone-Project-Deliverables/README.md

 # Project Title: Electricity Demand and Supply Gap Prediction Model

 ## Overview
 This project aims to predict electricity access and demand gaps using a neural network model, deployed as a web application through Flask and Render.
 The project involves several key stages: data collection, preprocessing, feature engineering, model training, evaluation, and deployment, providing an interactive interface for users to input data and receive predictions.
+Click here to find the [BigGAN Capstone project proposal document](https://github.com/Zaratti/BigGAN-Capstone-Project-Proposal/edit/main/README.md).

 ## Project Structure
 - *data/*: Contains the dataset used for training the model.